Harsh-Samayamantula/CS213-Photos/README.md

 # Photos

 ## Description
-This is an implementation of a Photos web app using JavaFX, a single-user photo application that allows storage and management of photos in one or more albums.
+This is an implementation of a Photos web app using JavaFX, a photo application that allows storage and management of photos in one or more albums.
 UI is designed in FXML.

 Unified Modeling Language is used for the system design.